Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once caught a limit of Amazon River piranha bare-handed.
+Dont ever tell Jayesh you like unexpected surprises.

-Updated on: [14/1/2025]
+Updated on: [15/1/2025]
 <!-- #jokeEnd -->